 In order to look for flats, I can recommend you the following websites and I will tell you in more detail how exactly they work below:

 Spotahome : Spotahome is an online platform for renting flats in different cities all over Europe.
 Here, you can book flats or rooms without having to see them first, thanks to their detailed listings and the prior safety check done by them.
 Since the payments go through them you can be sure that everything goes smoothly.
 After moving in you have a certain time to let them know if there is anything in your accommodation that does not match your expectations.
 For my taste, I find them a bit too expensive since always have to pay a booking fee.
-But it is a great way of finding a place to stay before arriving to the city.
+But it is a great way of finding a place to stay before arriving at the city.
 Also, if you do not know the language very well and are only planning to stay a couple of months.

 Idealista: Idealista is the most famous website for finding flats and rooms in Spain, no matter what city you are moving to.
 I feel like it is a bit more difficult to find a place to stay there if you do not speak Spanish.
 Simply because you have to text or call the landlord/agency first in order to get a viewing.
 I feel like Idealista makes sense for you if you are planning to stay in Spain long-term.
 And you should be able to have a conversation in Spanish with a landlord.

 Badi: Badi is basically Tinder for rooms.
 As far as I know, badi is especially used by shared flats.
-For the case a room gets free and they are looking for a new roomie to join them.
-Other than in Spotahome, they actually want to meet you first and to get to know you.
+In the case a room gets free and they are looking for a new roomie to join them.
+Other than in Spotahome, they actually want to meet you first and get to know you.
 So you will need to invest a little bit of time to create a profile and to “swipe” through the offers and like the ones that suit you.
 If you are lucky you will get a like back.
 And only then you will be able to directly text the other party to set up a viewing.
 Here as well, I feel like badi makes a bit more sense if you already speak a bit of Spanish.
-What I found it useful for in the past were temporary stays for a couple of weeks / months.
+What I found it useful in the past were temporary stays for a couple of weeks/months.

-Facebook Groups: One great way of finding flats is joining expat groups on Facebook.
+Facebook Groups: One great way of finding flats is by joining expat groups on Facebook.
 There are always people leaving their flat and posting it on there.
 Especially if they gave got a good offer for their place 🙂 I would recommend searching groups like “Pisos en Madrid”, “Internationals in Barcelona” etc.

 Things to keep in mind when renting a flat in Spain